application()

 }

-LLM function calling application from a native TypeScript class or interface type.
+LLM function calling application schema from a native TypeScript class or interface type.

 instance, which is a data structure representing a collection of LLM function calling schemas.